GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

 ##### Required on:
 - Your principal website
+- Any known sub-agency site
 - Any known major entry points to your sites
-- Any Web page that collects substantial information in identifiable form
+- Any web page that collects substantial information in identifiable form

 ##### Required by:
+- [OMB M-17-06, Policies for Federal Agency Public Websites and Digital Services](https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2017/m-17-06.pdf) (PDF, 1.2 MB, 18 pages, November 2016)
 - [OMB Guidance for Implementing the Privacy Provisions of the E-Government Act of 2002](https://obamawhitehouse.archives.gov/omb/memoranda_m03-02/) _(See Attachment A, Section III)_

 {{< / box >}}

-## FOIA
+## Freedom of Information Act (FOIA)
 All federal public websites* must comply with existing laws and directives that relate to the Freedom of Information Act (FOIA).
 The principal requirement is that websites must have a page that includes certain content as required by the FOIA.
 This page should include information about how the public can request information under the Act.
 Organizations should review the FOIA and implementation guidance to ensure that their public websites meet the full range of requirements.

 {{< box >}}